mathisdesaulty/MathisDESAULTY/Documentation/User_guide.md

 ## Getting Started
 After installation, you can start the application by running:

+You can run the main with the executable in:

+.\dist\main\main.exe

+Or with theses commands:

 1. Run the main script:
     ```bash
     python main.py